Meditation Guide for Beginners (at Home)

 I’ve found that morning meditations work well as long as I’m not doing it after I work.
 Similarly, night meditation works really well just before bed.

-Experiment, and choose a time that works well for you.
+Experiment, and choose a time that is best for you.
 If you can’t devote consistent time, you won’t be able to stick to the practice.

 3. Start Small

 If you’re having a hard time committing, start small and work your way up.
-Start with just 3 minutes and add a minute daily.
+Start with just 3 minutes and add a minute daily (or weekly).

 Related Post: How to Build Better Habits, From the Expert